 $ chage -M 20 likegeeks

-We use the -M option to set the password expiry period for the user likegeeks to 20 days.
+We use the -M option to set the expiration days for your password.

-You can type change without options and it will prompt you about your choices
+You can type chage without options, and it will ask you about the value.

 $ chage likegeeks